grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 "With any luck 'diffuse and scattered' is exactly how we'll look to them next time they try to ping us too.
 Keep at it Cassandra!"

 The *Prospect* was still turning, apparently coming all the way around to something like a reverse course.
-With the signal constantly moving and the ship on the surface floating in a warmer layer of water far above the much colder layer the *Prospect* now moved through, it was getting difficult to keep the mics pointed at the signal of the idling diesel engines.
+With the signal constantly moving and the ship on the surface floating in a warmer layer of water far above the much colder layer the *Prospect* now moved through, it was getting difficult to keep the microphones pointed at the signal of the idling diesel engines.
 Cassandra gripped the steel of the directional control wheel -- still propping herself against the angle of the boat, which was starting to ease back towards level -- and turned it past the contact till the sound of it faded to almost nothing, and then back while watching the signal strength dials for the highest mark the needles could reach.
 The sound of distant churning cylinders swelled softly in her headset.
 Until the *Prospect* completed its turn, she would have to continually repeat this process to keep the signal in her ears.

 It was not long before the signal stopped moving through her headset.
 Cassandra understood the *Prospect* had used up its reserve of forward momentum and now sat unmoving in the water.
 She did a full circle with the microphones to make sure she would not be surprised by anything unexpected around them.
 As the mics turned passed the bow of the boat she could hear water very softly gurgling.
 That would be Hemi pushing the excess water in the forward dive tanks overboard -- from the soft hiss she guessed he was using only a small amount of pressure from the air system as he tried to stop the boat from sinking while still giving up as little noise as possible.
 Cassandra hoped he got the *Prospect* neutrally buoyant quickly, by her estimate they must have already sank deep enough to be near the maximum operating depth of the boat.
 She was never comfortable when Captain Percy pushed the submarine to its limits.
 She did not have the faith in the qualities of the aging machines that Captain Percy and Hemi did.